Nikolai Rysakov: Early life

-Nikolai Rysakov was born most likely in 1861 to Orthodox Christian parents Ivan Sergeevich Rysakov and Matrena Nikolaevna Rysakova at a sawmill plant in Belozersky district of Novgorod province.
+Nikolai Rysakov was born most likely in 1861 to Orthodox Christian parents Ivan Sergeevich Rysakov and Matrena Nikolaevna Rysakova at a sawmill plant in the Belozersky district of Novgorod province.
 He had a brother Fedor and three sisters, Alexandra, Ljubica and Catherine.
 His family was originally from Tikhvin, and his father was the manager of the sawmill plant.
 Rysakov received his elementary education at Vytegorsk.
 Having studied at his own expense, in 1878, he graduated from the Cherepovets secondary school.
 From September 1879, he was a student at the Institute of Mining Engineering in St. Petersburg until December 1880.
 Rysakov was described by contemporary accounts as a thick-set youth with long reddish hair.

 In early January of 1881, having fallen under the influence of Andrei Zhelyabov, whom he knew under the pseudonym Zakhar, he joined Narodnaya Volya.
 Rysakov then started living under the name Makar Egorov Glazov, and was known in the revolutionary circle by the pseudonym Belomor.
 He assisted the propaganda group whose staff included Hryniewiecki and Zhelyabov.
 In particular, he distributed 100 copies of the first issue of Rabochaya Gazeta to workers in various inns and taverns, as well as to cab drivers and to peasants living on the outskirts of town.
 He also distributed the second issue of the newspaper, all of which he passed out by the third day.
 Rysakov held two meetings in his own apartment, in which he read lectures to workers.
 However, the meetings were attended by as few as five or six workers.